pdc/mismiy/README.md

 Specify the time zone to be used for dates with the `tz` field.
 This uses the uniform naming convention of the [tz database], which looks like `Europe/Paris`, `America/New_York`, and so on.
 It is used when writing timestamps in to the Atom feed.

+The `icon` and `logo` fields are both optional URLs of images to use in the Atom feed to identify the blog.
+The `icon` image is expected to be square.

 There are two sorts of page in the Mismiy system: regular pages and posts.
 The convention is that Markdown files in the `posts` directory are posts, and